nikolasbasler/BPhage/README.md

 ```
 **Note**: The output of the tools and scripts will end up in the `output` folder inside the repo (which is why it's not tracked by git).
 The HPC scripts will create around 1.5 TB in total (plus intermediate storage, see below), the R scripts around 1 GB.
 Make sure to have enough free space or manage the output as it comes.

-**If you want to skip the HPC part and only want to re-run the statistical analysis:** Clone the repo as mentioned above, extract the mid-save archive, and then skip ahead to the "R scripts" section of this readme file.
+**If you want to skip the HPC part and only want to re-run the statistical analysis:** Clone the repo as mentioned above, extract the mid-save archive, and then skip ahead to the "R scripts" section of this README file.
 ```
 tar -kxvzf mid_save.tar.gz
 ```